SaurabhMulay999/salesforce-interview-questions/Readme.md

 2. Token: and it takes the input and gives you a Token.

    JWT: About jwt if you provide an input it gives you an output (string) and who ever has that output string can able to see what is an input (This is kind of weird: it ain't hashed or protected).
 It just convert complex objects in a long string. and anyone has that long string can able to decode that object.
 For example on any website if you open a n/w tab (Already logged in) and checked headers of your api request.
 It'll show authorization "Bearer" <TOken>.
 That token is actually JWT.
 If I copy that jwt token and visit any client that convert jwt token to valid objects, it'll convert your token to show you payload or your data.
 (Email).
 JWT token has 3 sections or parts, Overall token comprises Header, payload, Signature.
-   Suppose you password has hashed and put into the db and  your information has already there in term of the jwt token, the jwt token + password has parsed into a function again to verify your identity.
+   Suppose your password has hashed and put into the db and  your information has already there in term of the jwt token, the jwt token + password has parsed into a function again to verify your identity.
 JWT.verify.
 So in case of GPT take an example:
    Suppose you have provided an input json data:

    {